 For a very long period of my life, I read just about everything that I could get my hands on.
-Even the idea of avoiding some kinds of books as ones I might rather not read came to me at sixteen when I moved from carefully chosen home and school libraries into the college hostel.
+The idea of avoiding some kinds of books as ones I might rather not read came to me at sixteen when I moved from carefully chosen home and school libraries into the college hostel.
 With good intentions of focusing all my time on communication theories and microelectronics, I had refrained from taking any reading material other than my textbooks, and within a few short weeks had started to make surreptitious visits to the arts college library adjoining ours.
 There I read vast quantities of the classics and there I came across Tender Muse, a collection by Russian poetesses, which – but that is another story.